ShaneKavage/FFBEUnitEquiper/README.md

 # FFBEUnitEquiper
 **Unit Equipper Main Files is _depricated._ Use FFBE Database instead.**

-This began as a bad unit calculator I made for an intro App design class.
+This began as a unit calculator I made for an intro App design class.
-Ive been recoding with better practices than when I firist started.
+I've been recoding with better practices.
 My goal is to take what I learned and create something I can share with the FFBE community, and learn some new things during the process.
 It is a Java based program that connects to a Database using JDBC driver.

 ## ToDo